How to Protect Yourself from Scams

 Online purchase scams

-The Better Business Bureau’s 2022 Online Scams Report reveals that online purchase scams occur more than any other scam.
+The Federal Bureau of Investigation’s 2023 Internet Crime Report reveals that reports of online purchase scams continue to increase.
 These scams often involve a fake online ad that advertises a desirable item at an attractive price.
 Once the purchase is completed, the buyer is either sent a counterfeit item or nothing at all.
 When shopping online, stick to reputable retailers.

 How to identify scams